L3Harris OA-1K Skyraider II: Design and development

 The AT-802U Sky Warden was developed from the Air Tractor AT-802, for the Special Operations Command's Armed Overwatch trial.
-A version of the AT-802 has been used for years eradicating coca leaf crops (used in the production of illicit drugs) and as a result was already outfitted with lightweight composite ballistic armored engine compartment and cockpit, called a "bathtub."
+A version of the AT-802 has been used for years eradicating coca leaf crops, used in the production of illicit drugs, and as a result was already outfitted with lightweight composite ballistic armored engine compartment and cockpit, called a "bathtub."
 The windshield features flat ballistic glass panels.
 The cockpit is built of a steel tube frame design to act as a roll cage, and can support the entire weight of the aircraft.

 The aircraft is not designed to fit ejection seats.
 The fuel lines and fuel tank are self-sealing and feature emergency fuel jettison.
 Restraints include a 5-point harness equipped with airbags.
 Essential flight controls are present in both the front and rear seats.
 The landing gear configuration differs from most modern aircraft in that it is a tail-wheel configuration, which is optimal for take-off and landing on austere and unimproved airstrips.

 An OA-1K lands on a dirt path.
 The aircraft's design allows it to operate from austere and unimproved airfields.

 The AT-802U is designed for expedient deployment and can be disassembled within a day to fit inside a single C-17 cargo aircraft.
 It can then be reassembled to mission-ready status within a single day.

-On 1 August 2022, Air Tractor and L3Harris were awarded a US$3 billion contract for 75 aircraft.
+In August 2022, Air Tractor and L3Harris were awarded a US$3 billion contract for 75 aircraft.
 The contract included an upfront payment of US$170 million, with the rest being paid out as the fleet is delivered.
-The aircraft is built in two stages; the airframe is built by Air Tractor in Olney, Texas, and the armor and weapons systems are added by L3Harris in Tulsa, Oklahoma.
-It is to replace the U-28A Draco, an unarmed ISR aircraft, often used for counter-insurgency operations.
+The aircraft is built in two stages.
+The airframe is built by Air Tractor in Olney, Texas, and the armor and weapons systems are added by L3Harris in Tulsa, Oklahoma.
+It will replace the U-28A Draco, an unarmed ISR aircraft, often used for counter-insurgency operations.

-The AT-802U was officially designated the OA-1K in late 2022.
+In late 2022, the AT-802U was officially designated the OA-1K.
 The designation implies the aircraft is a version of the unrelated and long retired A-1 Skyraider, another taildragger attack aircraft which was used by Air Force Special Operations Command (AFSOC) in the past.
 However this makes the designation non-systematic.
-On 27 February 2025, AFSOC officials announced the aircraft will be called "Skyraider II" in U.S. Air Force service, after the A-1 Skyraider.
+In February 2025, AFSOC officials announced the aircraft will be called "Skyraider II" in U.S. Air Force service, after the A-1 Skyraider.

-On 15 December 2023, the Government Accountability Office (GAO) released a report urging the Department of Defense to slow down the program until SOCOM makes a better justification for so many planes.
+In December 2023, the Government Accountability Office (GAO) released a report urging the Department of Defense to slow down the program until SOCOM makes a better justification for so many planes.
 GAO suggested SOCOM needs a "substantially smaller" fleet of Sky Wardens, but did not recommend a number itself.
-In September 2024 it was revealed that in the previous March the order had been reduced from 75 to 62 aircraft.
+In September 2024, it was revealed that in the previous March the order had been reduced from 75 to 62 aircraft.